influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

     parent: Plugins
 ---

+This example walks through the

 The HTTP input plugin collects metrics from one or more HTTP(S) URL endpoints.
 The endpoint should have metrics formatted in one of the supported input data formats.

+For the following example to work, you must have already configured the [`influxdb` output plugin](telegraf/v1.13/plugins/plugin-list/#influxdb).

-## Configure the HTTP Input plugin
+## Step 1: Configure the HTTP Input plugin in your telegraf config file
 To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in the `telegraf.conf`.

 Specify the following options: